-Figure 20.1 Building a New Keyboard Description from the Server Database the one just built.
-The calls corresponding to each of the mask bits are summarized in Table 20.4, together with the XkbDescRec components that are filled in.
+Building a New Keyboard Description from the Server Database

+The information returned to the client in the XkbDescRec is essentially the result of a series of calls to extract information from a fictitious device whose description matches the one just built.
+The calls corresponding to each of the mask bits are summarized in Table 20.4, together with the $\it XkbDescRec$ components that are filled in.